Siegfried Haenicke

 Siegfried Haenicke (8 September 1878 – 19 February 1946) was a general in the Wehrmacht of Nazi Germany during World War II who commanded the XXXVIII Army Corps.
 He was a recipient of both the Pour le Mérite and Knight's Cross of the Iron Cross.

 From 30 September 1942, he became military commander of Wehrkreis General Government (Poland), renamed Befehlshaber Heeresgebiet Generalgouvernement in October 1944.
-In this function, he ordered the participation of the Wehrmacht in the suppression of an uprising of the prisoners in the extermination camp Sobibor in October 1943.
+In this function, he ordered the participation of the Wehrmacht in the suppression of the Sobibor uprising in October 1943.
 On 31 January 1945, he was transferred back to the Führer reserve.
 Haenicke was arrested by the Soviets in 1945, and died in 1946 in NKVD Special Camp No. 1.